T1m3M/ctf-writeups/ångstromCTF 2020/README.md

 ## Keysar
 #### Binary Exploitation (40 points)

 ### Description:
 > **Hey!
 My friend sent me a message...
-He said encrypted it with the key ANGSTROMCTF.
+He said encrypted it with the key ANGSTROMCTF.<br>
-> He mumbled what cipher he used, but I think I have a clue.
+> He mumbled what cipher he used, but I think I have a clue.<br>
-> Gotta go though, I have history homework!!
+> Gotta go though, I have history homework!!<br>
 > agqr{yue_stdcgciup_padas}**

 > *Hint: Keyed caesar, does that even exist??*